allankk/acty/README.md

 4. OPTIONAL: Run tests/populateDB.php to populate the database with example data.

 ### Sending POST and GET requests
-1. POST requests have to be sent to localhost:8000 in the required format.
+1. POST requests have to be sent to localhost:8000 in JSON and the required format.
 Check tests/postExample.json.
-Use reqbin.com (Chrome Extension required), Postman or any other alternative tool.
+Use reqbin.com (Chrome Extension required for a local server), Postman or any other alternative tool.
 2. GET requests parameters:
     2.1 REQUIRED: org_name
     2.2 OPTIONAL: page
 3. Example GET request: http://localhost:8000/api?org_name=Black%20Banana&page=0

 ## Detailed example setup running php locally